What's CNN iReport all about?

 If you don't think something is newsworthy, you are free to offer that comment below the posting, but the flagging option is limited to material that violates community guidelines.
 If you think something crosses a line and violates community guidelines, please tell us by clicking on the "report violation" link.
 CNN iReport’s moderators will take a look and, if necessary, put the item behind a warning wall or take it down altogether.

 Stories submitted to CNN iReport are not edited, fact-checked or screened before they post.
-So we mark all iReports with the label "NOT VETTED BY CNN" to let you know that this story hasn't been both checked and cleared by a CNN editor.
+So we mark all iReports with the label "NOT VERIFIED BY CNN" to let you know that this story hasn't been both checked and cleared by a CNN editor.

-What does vetted mean?
+What does verified mean?

-iReports that have a red "CNN iReport" stamp in the corner have been vetted and cleared.
+iReports that have a red "CNN iReport" stamp in the corner have been verified and cleared.
 That means they've been selected and approved by a CNN producer to use on CNN, on air, or any of CNN's platforms.

 If I register on CNN iReport, does that mean I work for CNN?